 In random forest, non-linear learning is a set of decision trees, each of which is trained with subsets of size and distinct from the training set, randomly with replacement to reduce the correlation between them.
 It is also possible to improve the label suggestion by using dropout in DNN.
-Also, since RFsynt is the best method compared to other methods, it is considered the primary proposer, so a new version is created as Softmax with syntactic features or called Softmaxsynt.
+Also, since RFsynt is the best method compared to other methods, it is considered the primary proposer, so a new version is created as Softmax with syntactic features or called Softmaxsynt..
 As a result, a linear combination of the scores of the two methods has been made to combine the advantage points, which is called Resynt + Softmaxsynt.
 In Figure 3, RFsynt combines features that are effective in label quality, such as syntactic features.
 It also summarizes the connections between these new methods.
 RFsynt recommendations are further extended by Softmaxsynt.
-Therefore, the scores of these two methods are combined by the formula $RF{synt} + Softmax{synt} + S{tv}$.
-In the following, the operation of the deep network is explained in more detail.
+Therefore, the scores of the deep network is explained in more detail.
 At this stage, the random forest algorithm is combined with the core of the deep neural network, and with the assistance of each other, they provide the tag.
 As shown in Figure 3, RFsynt combines various tag quality features, including syntactic features.
 The recommendations provided by RFsynt are further expanded using Softmaxsynt.
 Finally, the scores of these two methods are combined by the formula RFsynt + Softmaxsynt + Stv.
+The way the deep network works is explained further.
+It is at this stage that the random forest algorithm is combined with the random forest algorithm is combined by the formula RFsynt + Softmaxsynt + Stv.
 The way the deep network works is explained further.
 It is at this stage that the random forest algorithm is combined with the core of the deep neural network and they provide tags with the help of each other.